Gerhanvdm/git-sweaty/README.md

-# Workout --> GitHub Heatmap Dashboard
+# Workout --> Interactive Dashboard

-Turn your Strava and Garmin activities into GitHub-style contribution heatmaps.
+Turn your Strava and Garmin activities into GitHub-style contribution graphs.
 Automatically generates a free, interactive dashboard updated daily on GitHub Pages.
 **No coding required.**